 Introduction

-A lock-in amplifier is a type of amplifier that can extract a signal with a known carrier wave from an extremely noisy environment, and signals up to six orders smaller than noise components, potentially fairly close in frequency, can be reliably detected.
-Whereas traditional lock-in amplifiers use analog frequency mixers and RC filters for the demodulation, state-of-the-art instruments have both steps implemented by fast digital signal processors (DSPs) or field programmable gate array (FPGAs).
+A lock-in amplifier is a type of amplifier that can extract a signal with a known carrier wave from a noisy environment, and signals up to six orders smaller than noise components, potentially fairly close in frequency, can still be reliably detected by using the amplifier.
+Whereas traditional lock-in amplifiers use frequency mixers and RC filters for the demodulation, state-of-the-art instruments have both steps implemented by fast digital signal processors (DSPs) or field programmable gate array (FPGAs).
 Recovering signals at low signal-to-noise ratios requires a strong, clean reference signal with the same frequency as the received signal.
 In essence, a lock-in amplifier takes the input signal and multiplies it by the reference signal and then integrates the result over a specified time which is usually on the order of milliseconds to a few seconds.
-The resulting signal is a DC signal, where the contribution from any signal that is not at the same frequency as the reference signal is attenuated close to zero.
+The resulting integration is a DC signal, where the contribution from any signal that is not at the same frequency as the reference signal is attenuated close to zero.
 The out-of-phase component of the signal that has the same frequency as the reference signal is also attenuated, making a lock-in a phase-sensitive detector.
 To achieve high sensitivity in a measurement, the reference frequency must be as close as possible to the excitation frequency.

 In complex measurements involving nonlinear effects and several interactions, e.g., optical pump terahertz probe spectroscopy, there are two reference sources when each source is modulated in its own unique frequency.
-Suppose that we have an interaction, F, that is modulated in two different frequencies 1 and 2.
-The time dependence of the interaction is F*Sin(1t)*Sin(2t), which is proportional to [Sin[(1-2)t] - Sin[(1+2)t].
+Suppose that we have an interaction that is modulated in two different frequencies 1 and 2.
+The time dependence of the interaction is Sin(1t)*Sin(2t), which is proportional to [Sin[(1-2)t] - Sin[(1+2)t].
 In order to measure the combined effect of both sources, the frequency difference of the two sources is used as a reference for the lock-in amplifier.
 Consequently, the two sources are multiplied, and the product is filtered by a low-pass filter (LPF).
 In cases where the sum and the difference of the frequencies are close in their values, it is difficult to perform the filtering adequately, especially if an analog filter is used.
 Current DSPs provide a completely different approach to the implementation of the required circuit.
 By using a DSP, the frequencies of the two sources can be measured, and then a new signal with the required frequency that is a general function of the two sources can be synthesized.

 Figure 1 is a block diagram of the electronic circuit.
 The heart of the circuit is an advanced, Texas Instruments TMS320F28335 150 MHz DSC (There is a 200 MHz model).
 This controller, in addition to the 512 KB of Flash memory for programming and 68 KB of SRAM for data, has a floating point unit (FPU) and a wide range of peripheral units (16 channels of fast ADC, UART, SPI, TIMERS, I2C, PWM, eCAP and more).
 To implement the synthesizer by DSC, a 32-bit counters timer device, two 32-bit capture devices, and a 32-bit PWM device are needed.
 In addition, this architecture uses the TIMER0 module as a 32-bit counters timer, the eCAP3 and eCAP4 modules as 32-bit capture devices, and the eCAP5 module (APWM mode) as a generator.
-The enhanced capture (eCAP) module is essential in systems where accurate timing or external event is important, and features for capture module include the following:
+The enhanced capture (eCAP) module is essential in systems where accurate timing or external event is important.
+Features for capture module include the following: